magicleap/developer-portal-docs/docs/guides/remote-rendering/remote-rendering-service.md

 1. Download the Magic Leap Remote Rendering package from the Package Manager within the Magic Leap Hub.

-2. Enable Wifi Bridge in the Device Bridge and make sure your device is connected via WiFi to the same network as your computer before continuing.
+2. Make sure your device is connected via WiFi to the same network as your computer before continuing.
+You need to connect via USB or WiFi Bridge to install the Remote Viewer on your headset.

-3. After installing **Magic Leap Remote Rendering**, the Hub will automatically update to display a Remote Rendering tile on the home screen.
+3. After installing **Magic Leap Remote Rendering**, the Hub automatically updates to display a Remote Rendering tile on the home screen.
 (If you don't see Remote Rendering at first, restart The Hub.)

 4. If you don't see the Remote Rendering (Preview) tile, you need to install it.
 Search the tiles for **Package Manager** and click on it.